julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 It expected fluctuation.
 It anticipated **cycles, thresholds, and transitions** as essential parts of a woman’s life.

+This approach only makes sense when women are understood as moving through distinct physiological and social phases — a worldview documented across cultures in **[Women’s Herbal Life Stages in Folk Medicine](/womens-herbs-life-stages-folk-medicine/)**.

 ---

 ## Folk Medicine Treated Change as Inevitable